 Lia is an interesting heroine and narrates most of the novel.
 She is often naive and reckless but she is also kind and selfless.
 What originally appears as thoughtless privilege soon morphs into a strong moral compass and royal demeanor.
 Lia’s growth throughout the novel is empowering and well handled but her character remains the most developed for most of the novel.

 By all rights, The Kiss of Deception should be a fast-paced adventure beginning with Lia’s flight on her wedding day.
 Lia’s narrative is even interspersed with chapters from the Prince and the Assassin lending another level of mystery to the story.
 Unfortunately, these pieces take a bit too long to come together which makes the first half of the novel drag.
 Uneven pacing and predictable plot twists further weaken the story.

 The Kiss of Deception introduces a rich world and a large cast of characters.
 Readers willing to forgive unanswered questions about world building and readers who don’t mind characters who withhold key information will get the most out of this novel.
 Recommended for readers looking for a new high fantasy with a lot of romance, strong female characters, and meandering action.

-Possible Pairings: Walk on Earth a Stranger by Rae Carson, The Reader by Traci Chee, Truthwitch by Susan Dennard, Rebel of the Sands by Alwyn Hamilton, Birthmarked by Caragh M. O’Brien, The Winner’s Curse by Marie Rutkoski, Uglies by Scott Westerfeld, And I Darken by Kiersten White, Blood Red Road by Moira Young
+Possible Pairings: The Traitor’s Kiss by Erin Beaty, Walk on Earth a Stranger by Rae Carson, The Reader by Traci Chee, Truthwitch by Susan Dennard, Rebel of the Sands by Alwyn Hamilton, Birthmarked by Caragh M. O’Brien, The Winner’s Curse by Marie Rutkoski, Uglies by Scott Westerfeld, And I Darken by Kiersten White, Blood Red Road by Moira Young